Skip to main content

 SaaS Unit Economics and Cost Attribution

-SaaS growth is fundamentally driven by unit economics — the cost to acquire, serve, and retain each customer.
-Without visibility into per-customer costs, you are flying blind on profitability.
+SaaS growth is driven by unit economics — the cost to acquire, serve, and retain each customer.
+Without per-customer cost visibility, profitability is a guess.

 Cost Categories: